ZXlother/Uni_start/README.md

    after the "approve" function is finished and only the "pay 10 UNI each time" will actually work according to the "get_started" document

-** It's an unfinished project and I'm not satisfied with it ** If it's possible please give me the contact of your developer so I can ask him questions
+It's an unfinished project and I'm not satisfied with it